yzhao062/pyod/README.md

 ------------

 ### Quick Start for Outlier Detection
-See examples for more demos. "examples/knn_example.py" demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.
+See **examples folder** for more demos. "examples/knn_example.py" demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.

 0. Import models
     ````python